How to channel purpose beyond a successful career

 Purpose source #3: Do a deed

-He travels to Syria, Egypt and Israel to . . .
+He travels to Syria, Egypt, and Israel.

 • study 1st century history